circles-project/circles-ios/README.md

 friends in that circle.

 ## Bonus Feature: Encrypted Photo Galleries

-Ok, this one isn't really necessary for a social app, but it was an easy thing to add, and I think it's really cool.
-Plus, I think it will be really useful.

 We also give you encrypted photo galleries.
 You can share a gallery with your friends and family, or you can just use it for yourself as an encrypted cloud backup of your photos.